robertene1994/stranger-houses/README.md

 	<img src="https://forthebadge.com/images/badges/made-with-javascript.svg"/>
 </h4>

 ### Web application for renting and selling properties built with Node (Express, Swig and MongoDB).
-It can be accessed at [Drawing](https://stranger-houses.herokuapp.com).
+It can be accessed at [Stranger Houses](https://stranger-houses.herokuapp.com).

 #### DevOps (CI/CD) ☁